 Millennium Ecosystem Assessment.
-The Protests and the Metamovement - Umair Haque by Umair Haque | 3:08 PM October 4, 2011 Across the globe, protests are rippling out like vectors in an epidemic.
+The Protests and the Metamovement - Umair Haque.
+By Umair Haque | 3:08 PM October 4, 2011 Across the globe, protests are rippling out like vectors in an epidemic.

-Anarchy as Order * Book: Anarchy as Order: The History and Future of Civic Humanity.
+Anarchy as Order. * Book: Anarchy as Order: The History and Future of Civic Humanity.

 Mohammed A. Bamyeh.
 Rowman & Littlefield Publishers, Inc. (May 16, 2010) Transformation from Carbon Valley to a Post-carbon Society in a climate-change hot spot: The coalfields of the Hunter Valley, New South Wales, Australia.
 Drawing a Better Panarchy Diagram.
 I am always on the lookout for good graphics and diagrams for my lectures on complexity and adaptive change.

 I will begin with the complete shape, but only in the simplest of forms.
 As I add more material, the overall structure will become more developed and clarified, but all of the essentials will have been laid out in the beginning.
 Panarchy is a transdisciplinary investigation into the political and cultural philosophy of "network culture. " The primary fields of relevance for panarchy are world politics (international relations), political philosophy/theory, and information technology.
 Panarchy also draws on insights from information/communications theory, economics, sociology, networks, and complex systems.
 Panarchy.
 Panarchy is a conceptual term first coined by the Belgian philosopher, economist, and botanist Paul Emile de Puydt in 1860, referring to a specific form of governance (-archy) that would encompass (pan-) all others.
 The Oxford English Dictionary lists the noun as "chiefly poetic" with the meaning "a universal realm," citing an 1848 attestation by Philip James Bailey, "the starry panarchy of space".